UnCaptcha/UnCAPTCHA/README.md

 ## Results

+For the segmented model, we achieved a character accuracy of 93.92% and CAPTCHA accuracy of 76.92%.
+For the OCR model, we achieved a character and CAPTCHA accuracy of 86.1% and 54.92%, respectively.

 ## Instructions to Run

 We have pre-saved trained models to `models/ocr` and `models/segmented`!
 Follow the instructions below to recreate our results.